KRR-Oxford/DeepOnto/docs/om_resources.md

   <!-- tabs:end -->

   - **Data Split**: the candidate mappings were separately generated w.r.t. the tesing data (`test.tsv`) in each data split.
-    - *Unsupervised*: `src2tgt` in `refs/unsupervised` refers to candidate mappings generated from `refs/unsupervised/test.tsv` and `refs/unsupervised/val.tsv` is ensured to be excluded from candidates.
+    - *Unsupervised*: `test.cands.tsv` in `refs/unsupervised` refers to candidate mappings generated from `refs/unsupervised/test.tsv` and `refs/unsupervised/val.tsv` is ensured to be excluded from candidates.
-    - *Semi-supervised*: `src2tgt` in `refs/semi_supervised` referes to candidate mappings generated from `refs/semi_supervised/test.tsv` and `refs/semi_supervised/train+val.tsv` is ensured to be excluded from candidates.
+    - *Semi-supervised*: `test.cands.tsv` in `refs/semi_supervised` referes to candidate mappings generated from `refs/semi_supervised/test.tsv` and `refs/semi_supervised/train+val.tsv` is ensured to be excluded from candidates.

 - For global matching, an OM model is required to output full mappings and compare them with the reference mappings using `Precision`, `Recall`, and `F1`.
   - **Data Loading**: For each OM pair, a `refs/full.tsv` file is provided for full reference mapping; the columns of this `.tsv` file are `["SrcEntity", "TgtEntity", "Score"]` standing for the source reference class iri, target class iri, and the score (set to $1.0$ for reference mappings).